matthewyeo1/matthewyeo1/README.md

 - 👋 Hi, I’m @matthewyeo1
-- 👀 I’m interested in software development, online games & music 🎸
+- 👀 I’m interested in software development, travelling & music 🎸
 - 🌱 I’m currently learning the basics of software engineering, multiple programming languages, and very soon, OOP.
 - 💞️ I’m looking to collaborate on fun coding projects as well as startups in the near future
 - 📫 How to reach me: gmail -> yeomatthew61@gmail.com